Who Organises a Survey When Buying a House?

 Organising a Property Survey in Scotland

 A Home Report provides potential buyers with a range of details about the property.
-One element included is a Single Survey, which is very similar to a Homebuyers Report.
-If you’re buying a home in Scotland then the seller is required to provide you with a Home Report.
+One element included is a Single Survey, which is very similar to a Homebuyers Report (Level 3).
 If they don't, they could be fined for not complying with regulations.